Lecturer in Coaching Science and Course Leader

 Conference Proceedings €'Limited accuracy of the SAFT90 to adequately replicate soccer-specific match demands.' presented at Isokinetic Conference€, June 2018 at Camp Nou Stadium, Barcelona.

 Despite primarily working in education, I have kept myself current by maintaining part-time positions in professional sport.
-Initially, at Barnsley FC as Sport Scientist and then York City Knights RLFC as Strength and Conditioning coach.
-My most recent role was working at Middlesbrough FC as Athlete Development Coach where I was responsible for the physical development of the Youth Development Phase players.
+Initially, at Barnsley FC as Sport Scientist, York City Knights RLFC as Strength and Conditioning coach and Middlesbrough FC as Athlete Development Coach.
+Alongside my role at YSJU I am involved with the physical preparation of the Men’s Senior Team GB Goalball squad ahead of their European and Paralympic campaigns in the coming years.